artingu/pocketacid/README.md

 | X           | (While playing) Queue the current row               |
 | X           | Start playback at current row but don't change BPM  |
 | R1          | Switch to pattern sequencer                         |

+For the B+select and B+start commands, it's important to know what Pocket Acid considers an empty, unused pattern.
+A pattern is considered unused if it doesn't currently appear in the arrangement.
+A pattern is considered empty if there are no notes or note attributes (like accent, slides, repeats...).
+That means a pattern that has a non-default length or a non-default base pitch can still be considered empty.

 ### Bassline pattern sequencer